-- Aircraft aircraft-related sounds, such as servos. - Airport the ambient sounds around the airport. - Collision the crashing sounds associated with collisions. - Engine the motor and engine sounds. - Walk the walking sound when moving the camera position. - Wind the sound produced by the wind.
+- Aircraft aircraft-related sounds, such as servos. - Airport the ambient sounds around the airport. - Collision the crashing sounds associated with collisions. - Engine the motor and engine sounds. - Servo controls the sounds of all the servo motors. - Walk the walking sound when moving the camera position. - Wind the sound produced by the wind.